ruuddrummen/react-signal-forms/README.md

 })
 ```

-Adding array fields to your form can then be done with the `useArrayField()` hook and the `ArrayItem` component.
+Adding array fields to your form can then be done with the `useArrayField()` hook and the `<ArrayItem />` component.
 The hook provides a description of the items in the array, which can then be mapped to the `ArrayItem` component.

 For example: